docQodly/docs/docs/language/basics/lang-quicktour.md

 ```4d
 MyNumber=3 //assigns 3 to MyNumber variable
 myEntity.size=myNumber //assigns myNumber variable to size entity attribute
-MyVar=Length("Acme") //assigns the result of the function (4) to MyVar
+MyVar=length("Acme") //assigns the result of the function (4) to MyVar
 myDate=!2023/01/21! //assigns a date literal
 myColl[2].hours=?08:12:55? //assigns a time literal
 arrDays{2}="Tuesday" //assigns "Tuesday" string to the 2nd arrDays element
 ```

-You MUST distinguish the assignment operator = from the other operators.
+You must distinguish the assignment operator = from the other operators.
 Rather than combining expressions into a new one, the assignment operator copies the value of the expression to the right of the assignment operator into the variable or attribute to the left of the operator.

 For efficiency, QodlyScript also supports compound assignment operators, allowing to combine assignment with another operation, for example the addition assignment operator (`+=`):